 The 30 minute essay is not scored but is sent with your application, this provides a sample of your reasoning and writing skills.

-These questions are not designed to measure your facility with the English language.
+These LSAT questions are not designed to measure your facility with the English language.

 They are designed to test your ability to take a series of facts expressed in words and to understand and manipulate the information to solve a specific problem.

-These verbal reasoning questions provide an insight into whether you have the key intellectual skills that are the foundation for success in the legal profession.
+These verbal reasoning questions in the LSAT exam provide an insight into whether you have the key intellectual skills that are the foundation for success in the legal profession.

 These questions involves grouping, matching, and ordering of elements.